 Fundamental Types of Interviews in Research

-They can be closed-ended as well as open-ended – according to the type of target population.
-Closed-ended questions can be included to understand user preferences from a collection of answer options whereas open-ended can be included to gain details about a particular section in the interview.
+They can be closed-ended and open-ended – according to the type of target population.
+Closed-ended questions can be included to understand user preferences from a collection of answer options.
+In contrast, open-ended ones can be included to gain details about a particular section in the interview.

 Advantages of structured interviews:

-- Structured interviews focus on the accuracy of different responses due to which extremely organized data can be collected.
-Different respondents have different type of answers to the same structure of questions – answers obtained can be collectively analyzed.
+- It focuses on the accuracy of different responses, due to which extremely organized data can be collected.
+Different respondents have different types of answers to the same structure of questions – answers obtained can be collectively analyzed.

 - They can be used to get in touch with a large sample of the target population.

-- The interview procedure is made easy due to the standardization offered by structured interviews.
+- The interview procedure is made easy due to the standardization offered by it.

-- Replication across multiple samples becomes easy due to the same structure of interview.
+- Replication across multiple samples becomes easy due to the same structure of the interview.

-- As the scope of detail is already considered while designing the interview, better information can be obtained and the researcher can analyze the research problem in a comprehensive manner by asking accurate research questions.
+- As the scope of detail is already considered while designing the interview questions, better information can be obtained.
+The researcher can analyze the research problem comprehensively by asking accurate research questions.

 - Since the structure of the interview is fixed, it often generates reliable results and is quick to execute.

-- The relationship between the researcher and the respondent is not formal due to which the researcher can clearly understand the margin of error in case the respondent either degrees to be a part of the survey or is just not interested in providing the right information.
+- The relationship between the researcher and the respondent is not formal, due to which the researcher can clearly understand the margin of error in case the respondent either degree to be a part of the survey or is just not interested in providing the right information.

 Disadvantages of structured interviews:

-- Limited scope of assessment of obtained results.
+- The limited scope of assessment of obtained results.